klmmmv/thesis/chap3.md

 To better illustrate what an ASM is and how it looks like, some short examples shall be given.
 The first one is an example for a simple clock.
-Its only task is to update the current time on the clocks display.
+Its only task is to update the current time on the clock's display.
 Therefore we can write an ASM the following way:

 ~~~pseudo
 Clock = if DisplayTime + Delta = CurrTime then